mohamedyd/awesome_resources/README.md

 ## Datasets, Pretrained Models, and ML Problems

+* [Sktime](https://github.com/sktime/sktime): it is a library for time series analysis in Python.
+It provides a unified interface for multiple time series learning tasks.
+Currently, this includes time series classification, regression, clustering, annotation and forecasting.
+It comes with time series algorithms and scikit-learn compatible tools to build, tune and validate time series models.

 * [Tensor2Tensor](https://github.com/tensorflow/tensor2tensor): Tensor2Tensor is a library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.